How do I record a cash advance?

 Step 2: Transfer money into your new Petty Cash account

-Important: even though you may be handing or transferring cash to a team member, you are not recording expenditure at this point - that will come when the individual purchases are made.
+Important: even though you may be handing or transferring cash to a team member, you are not recording expenditure at this point as this is an internal transfer of your organisation's cash - the recording of expenditure will come when the actual purchases are made.

 Option 3: withdrawing from another Petty Cash account